tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

 prepared the YansWifiPhyHelper by telling it which channel it is connected to.
 The phy objects are created in the next step.

+To enable 802.11n High Throughput style parameters the following line of code could be used wifiPhyHelper.Set ("ShortGuardEnabled",BooleanValue(true));
+ wifiPhyHelper.Set ("GreenfieldEnabled",BooleanValue(true));

 NqosWifiMacHelper and QosWifiMacHelper
 ++++++++++++++++++++++++++++++++++++++